rayliverified/NavigationUtils/README.md

 A few compelling arguments for using Navigation Utils:

 - You're learning how to use Flutter's Navigator 2, not a third party library.
 The time you invest won't be wasted.
-- You'll be able to implement any navigation, no matter how complex.
+- You'll be able to implement complex navigation without fighting the library.
 - Create navigation that conforms to your app and  architecture instead of letting navigation drive architecture decisions.

 As you implement more and more navigation features such as deeplinks, authentication, and URLs, you'll run into increasing roadblocks and limitations that increases cost.
 At a certain point, learning and working directly with Navigator 2 is imperative.